 Multi-unit rates and terms

 Buy to let mortgage rates available on multi-units are generally higher than some of those available to their vanilla buy to let counterparts, but this isn’t to say rates are highly priced.
-At present, landlords can expect to find rates from circa 2.65% upwards.
 Of course, the actual rate borrowers are offered will depend on their specific circumstances, so do get in touch if you would like a free of charge quote.
 It is also worth noting that some multi-units can’t be financed with a buy to let mortgage, but it is often possible to get a commercial mortgage instead, particularly where the circumstance are more complex.

 Commercial or buy to let?
-I’m not sure it really matters as long as the deal is done, as one of my recent case studies demonstrates – securing a commercial mortgage on an 8-house multi-let.
+I’m not sure it really matters as long as the deal is done, as one of my recent case studies from 2017 demonstrates (see below) – securing a commercial mortgage on an 8-house multi-let.
 As such it’s worth noting that we can help with the following scenarios:

 - Portfolio landlords